-From a company viewpoint, growing and maintaining a sustainable gas distribution business that can deliver stable and improving earnings for its investors and lenders is consistent with Powerco's corporate mission.
+From a company viewpoint, growing and maintaining a sustainable gas distribution business that can deliver stable and improving earnings for its investors and lenders is consistent with

+Powerco's corporate mission.
 Maximising the use of Powerco's gas distribution network will also enable the cost of gas distribution to remain competitive with other energy sources.

 There are also wider benefits to New Zealand of increasing the use of reticulated gas.
 Natural gas is an efficient, relatively low-carbon fuel.
-A study by the New Zealand Centre for Advanced Engineering found that increasing the use of natural gas for residential, commercial and industrial space heating, water heating, and cooking could improve New Zealand's energy efficiency and lower its greenhouse gas emissions.3 Increasing the direct use of natural gas could therefore help New Zealand to decrease net energy usage and improve the country's greenhouse gas emissions profile.
+A report commissioned by Gas Industry Co by Concept Consulting "Consumer Energy Options in New Zealand- 2016 Update" found that increasing the use of natural gas for residential, commercial and industrial space heating, water heating, and cooking could improve New Zealand's energy efficiency and lower its greenhouse gas emissions.
+Increasing the direct use of natural gas could therefore help New Zealand to decrease net energy usage and improve the country's greenhouse gas emissions profile.